jamesfricker/bobcat-sdk/README.md

 4. Any support for the host environment outside wasm.

 5. Storage of integers other than U256.
+Conversion is okay.

 6. Visibility setting on the functions.